Upland Sandpiper Chuck-will’s Widow

 Why bird east Texas in the spring ?
 One reason is High Island and its warbler migrant fallout is so much different than birding west Texas.
 High Island will be a focus as will be Houston area hot spots, Galveston Bay and the Upper Texas Coast, Big thicket National Preserve and Bolivar Flats.
 Up to 17 species of warblers can be seen on this field trip.
 Other possibilities will be Crested Caracara, Chuck-will-widow, Yellow-billed Cuckoo, Red-headed Woodpecker, Red-cockaded Woodpecker, Blue-headed Vireo, Great Crested Flycatcher, Scissor-tailed Flycatcher, Brown-headed Nuthatch, Brown Thrasher, Scarlet Tanager, Nelson’s Sharp-tailed Sparrow, Piping Plover and Black-skimmers, plus many species of waders, terns and gulls.
 While birding the rice ponds we counted 450 Pectoral Sandpipers!

 YBT – Texas 2019 trip species list

 Plan to arrive on Sunday April 14, 2024.
 The Texas field trip starts on Monday APRIL 15, 2024.

-Day 2 Wednesday April 19 – We’ll bird Big Thicket NWR which has a number of small preserves which we’ll bird and Tyrrell Park – Cattail Marsh – Rice ponds outside of Winnie & Beaumont Area.
+Day 4 Thursday April 18 – We’ll move along to bird The Big Thicket NWR which has a number of small preserves which we’ll bird and Tyrrell Park – Cattail Marsh – Rice ponds outside of Winnie & Beaumont Area.
 Seeking migrating shore birds.
+Later in the day we’ll drive to Houston for the evening positioning us for an early start to bird Jones State Park, Martin Dies Jr. State Pk. and key hot spots seeking the Red-Cockaded Woodpecker and Pine Warbler.
+Our lodging will be in Houston area.

-Deposit is $2300.00 – which includes your lodging, breakfast, ground transportation, fuel, entrance fees, guiding fees.
-Not included is your airfare, Sunday hotel (April16th stay), lunch and dinners.
+Field trip cost is $2750.00 – which includes your lodging, breakfast, ground transportation, fuel, entrance fees, guiding fees.
+Not included is your airfare, Sunday hotel (April14th stay), lunch and dinners.

 Contact Rich Cimino at Yellowbilledtours@gmail.com or 925-353-0266 for registration form.